Food, Housing, & Assistance

 (734) 961–1999 (Mon.–Fri.
 8:30 a.m.–5 p.m.)

 Single point of entry for all county shelters.
-For Washtenaw County residents who face eviction, owe back rent, are experiencing homelessness, or have no ongoing place to stay. [email protected], housingaccess.net
+For Washtenaw County residents who face eviction, are in need of security deposit support, owe back rent, are experiencing homelessness, or have no ongoing place to stay. [email protected], housingaccess.net

 Jimmy Hill House (Purple House)